FAO SCHWARZ FILMING LOCATIONS

-Flanked by a giant FAO bear in the front entrance, FAO Schwarz (“Toy Bazaar”) is located on 767 Fifth Avenue and 58th Street.
+Flanked by a giant FAO bear in the front entrance, FAO Schwarz (“Toy Bazaar”) had been located on 767 Fifth Avenue and 58th Street.
 It is not just any toy store, it’s “the” toy store.
 Originally started as a regular toy store in 1870 by Frederick August Otto Schwarz in Baltimore, and after experiencing numerous failures and ownerships by different people, it has now prospered to a successful toy empire on Fifth Avenue!

 From 3-story clock tower singing “Welcome to Our World of Toys” to life-size famous stuffed animals, the robot elevator named GO-2-FLOOR-2 will take you on an unforgettable journey throughout the store.